Black Bird Bookstore & Cafe

 Free parking and easy access make Stonestown the practical choice for Sunset families.
 Sunday mornings 9am to 1pm at Stonestown Galleria.

-Sunday mornings on Clement Street add farm fresh produce to one of the best food shopping streets in San Francisco.
+Sunday mornings on Clement Street add farm fresh produce to one of the deepest food shopping streets in the city.
 9am to 2pm year round.

 A neighborhood farmers market behind the Fillmore Center every Saturday morning.
 Smaller scale, easier parking, community atmosphere.